Funding deadlines for admission in 2014 can be found here

 UK and EU applicants for MPhil/PhD will be automatically considered for CHESS (formerly DRS) if they have applied for admission by 10 January 2014.
 There is no separate application form.

 The Institute of Astronomy offers the opportunity to study for three degrees:

 In addition, the Institute of Astronomy offers undergraduate courses in Astrophysics as part of the Natural Sciences Tripos.

-Optical and infrared observers at the Institute have access, through competitive applications, to all of the United Kingdom's major ground-based facilities, including the European Southern Observatory VLT telescopes in Chile, the 8-m Gemini telescopes on Hawaii and Chile, as well as Hubble Space Telescope, Spitzer, Herschel, and other satellites.
+Optical and infrared observers at the Institute have access, through competitive applications, to all of the United Kingdom's major ground-based facilities, including the European Southern Observatory VLT and ALMA telescopes in Chile, as well as Chandra, XMM, Hubble Space Telescope, Spitzer, Herschel, and other satellites.
 The Institute has an excellent record of success with applications for time on all of these facilities.
 In addition, there is an active involvement in research programmes which make use of the 10-m Keck and 6-m Magellan telescopes.

 The Instrumentation Group is engaged in the design and fabrication of innovative fast-track astronomical instruments; including Lucky Imaging cameras and instruments to image extra-solar planets.